-In addition, Shome has over a decade of experience that includes work in the public, private, government, and non-profit sectors.
+In addition, Debika has over fifteen years of experience that includes work in the public, private, government, and non-profit sectors.
 She has consulted on a diverse range of issues, including environmental best practices, corporate social responsibility, and sustainability.
 She has worked for organizations such as B Corporation, the US Geologic Survey, the Nonprofit Technology Leadership Program, and Environmental Defense Fund.

-Shome completed her master’s in Public Administration from the University of Washington.
-She holds an undergraduate degree from Barnard College, Columbia University.
+Debika completed her MPA from the University of Washington.
+She holds an undergraduate degree from Barnard College.

 Clint Beharry is a creative technologist with a background in art, design, data visualization, and coding.
-He is a recent MFA Interaction Design graduate from the School of Visual Arts in NYC, where he designed and developed software and hardware prototypes for applications in psychology, sensory immersion, and data visualization.
-He is interested in researching and building technology to affect people systemically, from individual decisions to global communities.
+Working with HI’s staff of social and data scientists, his role is to blend theory and technology to explore the interplay between narrative media and social impact.
+He holds an MFA in Interaction Design from the School of Visual Arts in NYC, where he designed and developed software and hardware prototypes for applications in psychology, sensory immersion, and data visualization.

 Prior to graduate school, Beharry worked on a broad range of creative and technical projects.
 He has designed for print, mobile, and web, developed front-end websites and back-end web applications, and received commissions for visual art.
-His clients include Gamelab, The Philip Johnson Glass House, and Maventy Health International.
 He has an undergraduate degree in Computer Engineering from the University of Miami.